PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Methodology

 We base our model on DreamerV3 \cite{hafner2023dreamerv3}, a renowned algorithm noted for its cross-domain generality and insensitivity to hyperparameters, wherein the world models are implemented as a Recurrent State-Space Model (RSSM) \cite{hafner2019learninglatentdynamicsplanning}.
 In our framework, we incorporate additional components trained using privileged information to enhance policy training, subsequently disabling these components during deployment to ensure that the policy operates solely on partial observations.
 Specifically, during training, we concurrently develop two world models that serve as environment simulators: the naive world model and the privileged world model.
 The naive world model learns from the agent's observations, while the privileged world model learns from the underlying state.
 Subsequently, the actor and the critics are trained using the abstract sequences generated by these world models, where the actor operates exclusively on partial observations, while the critics are granted access to privileged information.
 Finally, during deployment, only the naive world model and the actor, which operates on partial observations, are activated.
 Figure \ref{fig:overview} provides a clear visualization of our training pipeline.
 In summary, we leverage privileged information in three distinct ways:

-\textbf{Privileged Representations.} Intuitively, the more informative the representation the actor receives, the better the resulting policy will be.
-Inspired by this notion, we enhance the state representations in the naive world model by aligning it with the state representations derived from privileged information.
+\textbf{Privileged Representations.} Intuitively, providing the actor with a more informative representation results in a superior policy.
+Inspired by this concept, we enhance the representations within the naive world model by aligning them with those derived from privileged information.

 \textbf{Privileged Predictors.} Accurate prediction of rewards and costs from partial observations is infeasible, as they do not contain comprehensive information about the underlying states.
 We address this challenge by providing the predictors with privileged information.